-If you are a PA resident, nonresident or a part-year PA resident, you must file a 2011 PA tax return if:
+If you are a PA resident, nonresident or a part-year PA resident, you must file a 2012 PA tax return if:

-- You received total PA gross taxable income in excess of \$33 during 2011, even if no tax is due with your PA return; and/or - You incurred a loss from any transaction as an individual, sole proprietor, partner in a partnership or PA S corporation shareholder.
+- You received total PA gross taxable income in excess of \$33 during 2012, even if no tax is due with your PA return; and/or - You incurred a loss from any transaction as an individual, sole proprietor, partner in a partnership or PAS corporation shareholder.

 Minors.
 PA law does not exempt a minor from the above requirements to file a PA tax return even if claimed as a dependent on a federal return.
+A parent must file a return on behalf of the minor child in such circumstances.